fiso64/matura-project-nn/README.md

 This is a simple neural network library written in C++ as part of my matura project.

-There is no support for fancy stuff like autograd, convolutional layers, or even softmax or cross-entropy.
-Still, it does work for the MNIST dataset, the "Hello World" of neural networks, correctly predicting about 95% of the test set on a good day.
-While all of this code was written by me, inspiration regarding the overall structure and naming has been taken from popular neural network libraries such as pytorch.
+While all of this code was written by me, inspiration regarding the general structure and naming has been taken from popular neural network libraries such as pytorch.

 ##### Create a data loader:
 ```cpp